UCSD-LabStream/Frontend/frontend/src/Documentation/prof_slotsCal.md

 ## How Deletion Works

-- A slot can be deleted if its `startTime` is in the future.
+- A slot can be deleted if its `startTime` is at least 1 minute in the future.
 - This check is run every minute to keep `deletableSlots` up to date.